phongtn/MathChallenge/README.md

 ### Score Tracker

 Next to the countdown clock, there is a label component that displays the user's score.
-The score increases by 1 points for each correct answer and decreases by 1 point for each incorrect answer.
+The score increases by 1 point for each correct answer and decreases by 1 point for each incorrect answer.

 ### Multiplication Problems